Infinite systolic groups are not torsion: k-largeness condition

 Assume then that we have a vertex $v \in \mat{int} D$ with $3\leq \hi(v) < k$.
 Then the link $D_v$ is a cycle of length $\hi(v)$.
-Consider the map $f|_{D_v}\colon D_v \to X_{f(v)}$, the restriction of $f$ to $D_v$.
-It is a simplicial map from a cycle of length $\hi(v) <k$ to the $k$-large complex $X_v$, hence by Lemma~\ref{lem:shortloop} we get a triangulation of a sub-disc $D_0$ bounded by $D_v$ with no interior vertices, and a simplicial map $f_0\colon D_0 \to X$, such that $f_0$ agrees with $f$ on $D_v$.
-Thus we can replace the old triangulation of $D_0$ with the one given by Lemma~\ref{lem:shortloop}, and we define a map $f_1$ to be $f_0$ on $D_0$ and $f$ elsewhere.
+Consider the restriction $f|_{D_v}\colon D_v \to X_{f(v)}$ of $f$.
+It is a simplicial map from a cycle of length $\hi(v) <k$ to the $k$--large complex $X_v$, hence by Lemma~\ref{lem:shortloop} we get a triangulation of a subdisc $D_0$ bounded by $D_v$ with no interior vertices, and a simplicial map $f_0\colon D_0 \to X$, such that $f_0$ agrees with $f$ on $D_v$.
+Thus we can replace the triangulation of $D_0$ with the one given by Lemma~\ref{lem:shortloop}, and we define a map $f_1$ to be $f_0$ on $D_0$ and $f$ elsewhere.
 This yields the filling diagram $f_1$ for $\gamma$ with fewer simplices than $D$, which is a contradiction.
-Hence $D$ is locally $k$-large.
+Hence $D$ is locally $k$--large.

 The last part is to prove that $D$ is nondegenerate.
-Assume contrary.
-Then it folllows that there is an edge $e$ which is mapped by $f$ to a vertex.
+Assume the contrary.
+Then it follows that there is an edge $e$ which is mapped by $f$ to a vertex.
 Take two triangles containing $e$, delete the interior of their union and glue remaining $4$ edges pairwise.
-Since $X$ is simplicial, the values of $f$ on the glued edges coincide, hence the map induced by gluing is well defined.
-This results with a smaller diagram for $\gamma$.\end{proof} We are now ready to prove Theorem~\ref{twr:localtoglobal}.
+Since $X$ is simplicial, the values of $f$ on the glued edges coincide, hence the map induced by the gluing is well defined.
+This results in a smaller diagram for $\gamma$.\end{proof}